 - In Applied Medical v.
-Ethicon Endo-Surgery, on behalf of Applied Medical, investigated economic issues associated with the Court’s consideration of injunctive relief concerning allegations of false advertising in markets for laparoscopic medical devices.
+Ethicon Endo-Surgery, on behalf of Applied Medical, investigated economic issues associated with the court’s consideration of injunctive relief regarding allegations of false advertising in markets for laparoscopic medical devices.
 Analyses focused on the impact of the challenged conduct on surgeon preferences and hospital procurements.
 Supported testifying expert’s report, deposition testimony, and preparation for trial.

 - Computed damages arising from lost sales of a major antiviral pharmaceutical product.
 The dispute alleged breach of contract, specifically through the failure to provide adequate marketing and promotional support.
-Our work involved development of but-for scenarios, modeling of demand for antiviral pharmaceuticals, forecasting lost sales under hypothetical market outcomes, and preparation of an expert report.
+Developed but-for scenarios, models of demand for antiviral pharmaceuticals, lost sales forecasts under hypothetical market outcomes, and prepared an expert report.

 - Retained by a health insurer to provide expert analysis and testimony in private litigation involving fraud allegations and antitrust counterclaims.